metis-data/slow-query-log/README.md

 ## Overview

-This is a Metis complementary package that enables postgres slow query log and auto analyze.
+This is a Metis package that enables postgres slow query log and auto analyze.
-Using postgres extension file_fdw/log_fdw it collects relevant queries from databases instrumented by postgres instrumentation
+Using postgres extensions pg_store_plans/file_fdw/log_fdw it collects relevant queries from databases along with their execution plans.
-(available in Metis SDKs), having sql commenter enabled and writing traceparent comment on queries.
-Those queries are exported to Metis platform to be analyzed and monitored.
+Those queries can be exported to Metis platform to be analyzed and monitored.
+The extension that will be used is pg_store_plans if available, or file_fdw/log_fdw.
+Our recommendation is to set log_min_duration_statement to 10, to avoid logging relative fast queries and log_statement_sample_rate to 0.01 to reduce log files size.
+Files above 512mb are consider to be too large and are not supported at the moment.

 **Note:** compute_query_id flag which is part of the feature is available from postgres version 14 or later.